cts/cts.github.com/examples/bootstrap/index.md

     </form>

-But with Version 2, both the required HTML structure and the required CSS classes changed to the following [see example page](bootstrap-v2-v2.html):
+But with Version 2, both the required HTML structure and the required CSS classes changed to the following:

     <form class="form-horizontal">
       <div class="control-group">